Chicken alla Boscaiola is pasta and chicken with a creamy sauce of mushrooms, bacon, and Parmesan. Delicious comfort food!

-- Add in cream, sour cream, salt, pepper, oregano, basil, parsley and parmesan cheese.
+- Add in cream, sour cream, salt, pepper, oregano, basil, parsley and Parmesan cheese.
 As mixture starts to bubble, reduce heat to medium and simmer 2 more minutes.
 The mixture will begin to thicken.
+Reduce heat to low.

-- Cook fettuccini according to package directions.
+- Salt the boiling water and cook fettuccine according to package directions.
 When draining reserve one cup of pasta water.

 - Serve with fresh parsley sprinkled over individual servings.